hamishthepiper/hamishthepiper.github.io/_drafts/macOS Application Forensics.md

 ![](/assets/images/Pasted%20image%2020220613221659.png)

 The above screenshot is the directory for the Reminders application.
 There are several SQLite database files as well as a `.plist` file.
+Double-clicking on the `.plist` file with